JCSDA/jedi-docs/docs/learning/tutorials/level2/envar-mpas.rst

     # Or
     python plot_inc.py 2018041503 4denvar_bump uReconstructZonal 1 False

+Users can also compare the analysis increment plots from 3DEnVar (:code:`graphics_3denvar`) and 4DEnVar (:code:`graphics_4denvar`).

 Step 5: Generate a localization file (optional)
 -------------------------------------------------

 We have used a pre-generated localization file when running the 3DEnVar and 4DEnVar applications above.
-In this optional tutorial, we will explore how the localization files are generated with executable ``mpasjedi_parameters.x``, which estimates various background error statistics using ``SABER`` repository.
+In this optional tutorial, we will explore how the localization files are generated with executable :code:`mpasjedi_parameters.x`, which estimates various background error statistics using ``SABER`` repository.